French actress Josephine Jobert, 31, is back as Sergeant Florence Cassel in the new series of Death In Paradise.

 Yeah, in France especially, it's really difficult for black women and even more for mixed race women because they're too white or too black.
 It's not easy.
 That's what I'm very proud of with Death In Paradise, that we have so many black actors.
 In France, it's very, very difficult and nobody talks about it.
 It's taboo.
 And lots of actors suffer because of that.

-Death In Paradise continues on Thursday nights on BBC One.
+Death In Paradise series 7 starts on Thursday, January 4th at 9pm on BBC One.

 Missed an episode?
-Catch up on BBC iPlayer and BT TV Catch-Up.
+Catch up on BT TV via the BBC iplayer app.

 Photo Credit: BBC Pictures/Rex/Shutterstock